 Rhonda Kyrias studied the early Dutch and Italian Master’s approach to oil painting from age seven to nine from William Raymond Yelland ... a California painter with roots in London’s Royal Academy of Art.
 She received her BA in Art History from the University of California, Irvine, and also studied with Tony Ryder in Santa Fe, a student in the lineage of Ted Seth Jacobs.

 Rhonda has shown her work at the Laguna Museum of Art, the Haggin Museum of Art, the Vorpal Gallery in Laguna Beach, and the University of California, Irvine Fine Arts Gallery.
+Her work is on permanent display at the Corner Gallery in her community of Ukiah, California.

 Since I was a little girl, I've always felt like I belonged in the lineage of the oil painters.
 The Old Masters and their media and techniques for study ... oil paints, charcoal, graphite, grisaille ... they are in my heart and soul.